 George Williams was one of the first plaintiffs to file a suit against Daiichi.
 After beginning treatment with Benicar, Williams was hospitalized more than 100 days over a span of four years.
 Not knowing that Benicar was the culprit, Williams continued his use of the drug, eventually leaving him forced to feed through a tube.
 As a result of taking either Benicar or other drugs during the same time period for the severe, chronic diarrhea he experienced, Williams also suffered a compression fracture in his back and developed cataracts in both eyes.

 Test cases called bellwethers — cases in which attorneys on both sides can weigh the effectiveness of their arguments — were pushed to 2017 by U.S. District Judge Robert Kugler.

 The judge randomly chose 10 bellwether cases that are awaiting trial.
 Bellwether trials are a useful tool for the courts and the parties involved in litigation that involve a large number of plaintiffs, to get an idea of how the cases may turn out.
 Depending on the outcome, settlement may be the more preferable option for one or both sides.

 Federal Kickback Allegations and DOJ Settlement

-Some of the speaker programs were also coupled with lavish dinners, each costing more per head than the company’s own internal cost limitation of $140 per person.
+Some of the speaker programs were also coupled with lavish dinners, each costing more than $140 per person.